 The Group's internal control mechanism is embedded in the various work processes and procedures at appropriate levels within the Group.
-The management team led by the Managing Director of the Company comprising experienced personnel with vast specialised industry knowledge is assigned with the responsibility of managing the Group.
-They are accountable for the conduct and performance of the respective operating units under their care.
+The management team led by the Managing Director of the Company comprising experienced personnel with vast specialised industry knowledge are assigned with the responsibility of managing the Group's operations and are accountable for the conduct and performance of the respective operating units under their care.

-The Heads of Department have been delegated the responsibility of identifying, evaluating and managing the risks of the respective department on an on-going basis.
-Significant risks identified and the corresponding internal control processes implemented are reviewed and discussed at periodic management meetings attended by the Managing Director.
+The Heads of Department have the responsibility of identifying, evaluating and managing the risks of the respective department on an on-going basis.
+Significant risks identified and the corresponding internal control processes implemented are monitored, reviewed and discussed at periodic management meetings attended by the Managing Director.

-STATEMENT ON RISK MANAGEMENT AND INTERNAL CONTROL (Cont'd)
+STATEMENT ON RISK MANAGEMENT AND INTERNAL CONTROL (CONT'D)